arbourKyle/jubilant-tribble/gist-template.md

 In a console log is our test case, which is wrapped in forward slashes to identify it as a regex literal, telling the regex engine to look at what is written between the slashes.

-The first character of our test is the CARET ANCHOR, anchoring the beginning of our expression.
+The first token of our test is the CARET ANCHOR, anchoring the beginning of our expression.

 Next is the letter J, followed by .test(str), which is the regex test function testing the parameter in the parentheses, in this case a variable.